How to Publish a Book on Amazon in 6 Simple Steps

 - Tax information: complete the quick tax interview to establish your tax identity.

-Once you’ve provided all the information, click “Save” and then “Bookshelf” from the top menu to start the process of publishing your book.
+Once you’ve provided all the information, click “Save” and “Bookshelf” from the top menu to start publishing your book.

 You’ll be asked whether you want to publish a Kindle ebook, paperback, hardcover, or a Series page.
 This guide will focus on the ebook format, though the process including Print-on-Demand services is pretty similar.